ElijahRW/Capstone-2019-WS-Team-E/index.md

 ## Capstone 2019: Team E Team Website

+### The Reported Problem:
+A development study to promote consistency among VA audiologists in tinnitus care by refining, simplifying, and streamlining a clinical algorithm based on evidence-based research

+Two previous Capstone projects created a web-based application for the Audiologist and patient in order to provide:
+Questionnaires and audiological tests
+Recommendations for both clinician and patient Educational information in the form of interactive screens and videos Referral links for interdisciplinary care.

+Our task will be to create a database to collect and store data entered into the program

 ### Goal:
 Create a Web Based application for Patients and Audiologist and create a Database to collect and store data.
 Validate questionnaires of Patients